GenomicDataInfrastructure/standard-operating-procedures/docs/GDI-SOP_review-checklist.md

 - [ ] **Feasibility**: Ensure that the procedures are feasible for the assigned roles and aligned with the technological capabilities of the nodes.

 ### 5. **Cross-Referencing and SOP Compliance**
-- [ ] **Referencing Existing SOPs**: Ensure that the SOP does not overlap or conflict with other existing SOPs, and references them if necessary.
+- [ ] **Referencing Existing SOPs**: Check that the SOP does not significantly overlap or conflict with other existing SOPs, and ensure that references to any related SOPs are included.
 See the full [list of released SOPs](../sops/README.md).
 - [ ] **Compliance with SOP Development SOP**: Verify that the SOP has followed the procedure outlined in the [``GDI-SOP0007_SOP-template-creation.md``](../sops/european-level/GDI-SOP0007_SOP-template-creation.md), including review stages and deadlines.

 ## Reporting and Escalation
 - [ ] **Document your feedback** in the appropriate review platform: either the Google Document or Pull Request, depending on the SOP development phase.
 - [ ] **Escalate comments to both the authors and the OC/SDPC member** in charge of this SOP development.
 These stakeholders are listed in the SOP's "Roles and Responsibilities" section.
+There are numerous ways to reach out to these roles, depending on the platform of review: ideally either Google Doc comments or GitHub Pull Request reviews; and secondarily through emails or directly GDI's slack workspace.

 ## Additional Checklist for Approvers